 5. Intrinsic tolerance to EDS

 Our MEMS switches and VOAs are based on single crystalline silicon, exceptional material that does not deform, fatigue, or wear out over time, and its dimensions and mechanical properties are immune to stress unless a critical fracture stress level or a permanent deformation high temperature is reached.
-Data results from testing show that Photonwares MEMS switches and VOAs still work within specifications after many billion cycles.
+Data results from a testing show that Agiltron MEMS switches and VOAs still work within specifications after many billion cycles.